ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 The name, identity or contact information of all of the parties involved with the conversation are included in the parties object array.
 Whether the parties were observers, passive or active participants in the conversation, they each are included as a Party Object in the parties array.

-TODO: Should this be a object not an array to make it easier to append parties (i.e. indices of append vCons change when appended)?

 * parties: "Party\[\]"